cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-core/viewports.md

 left (0) middle (0.5) point on the image.
 Values are based on % size of the full image.
 In this example, if we had a 1024 x 1024 x-ray image.
 The imagePoint would be [0, 512].
 Let's say we were on a mobile iPhone in landscape mode (844 x 390).
 The canvasPoint would be [0, 195].

+# Viewport Reference and Presentation

+The reference and presentation information for a viewport specify what image a viewport is displaying, and the presentation of the image.
+These are specified in several ways so that a view can be transfered from one viewport to another, or can be remembered in order to restore a view later.

+## View Reference

+A view reference specifies what image a view contains, typically identified as the referenced image id, as well as the focal point/orientation and frame of reference UID.
+The focal point is a general one that should not be interpreted as including any zoom/pan information.